eboatwright/berry_rs/README.md

-# THE CURRENT VERSION IS UNSTABLE!
+# THE CURRENT VERSION IS NOW STABLE!
- I'm in the process of a complete rework, and the current version is not stable!
+ I have finished the rework!

 # About
  This is Berry.rs!
 My engine for Rust, Macroquad and HECS!